Achronite/energenie-ener314rt/README.md

 You can use this node.js module to control and monitor the Energenie MiHome radio based smart devices such as adapters, sockets, lights, thermostats and relays on a Raspberry Pi with an **ENER314-RT** board installed (see below for full device list).
 This is *instead* of operating the devices using a MiHome Gateway, so this module does not require an internet connection.

-This node module also has an accompanying node-red implementation by the same author **node-red-contrib-energenie-ener314rt**, this is much easier to use than this node module directly!
+This node module also has two accompanying implementations by the same author.
+One that provides 'nodes' within node-red: [**node-red-contrib-energenie-ener314rt**](https://github.com/Achronite/node-red-contrib-energenie-ener314rt), and another that provides an MQTT interface to control and monitor the devices: [**mqtt-energenie-ener314rt**](https://github.com/Achronite/mqtt-energenie-ener314rt).
+Both of these implementation are easier to use than this node module directly, but it's up to you!

 The number of individual devices this module can control is over 4 million, so it should be suitable for most installations!